IngeniosoHacker/employee_manager/README.md

 ## Usage
 The application provides the following endpoints:

-`GET /api/employees: Get all employees`
+`GET /api/employees`: Get all employees

-`POST /api/employees: Create a new employee`
+`POST /api/employees`: Create a new employee

-`PUT /api/employees/:id: Update an existing employee` `DELETE /api/employees/:id: Delete an employee`
+`PUT /api/employees/:id`: Update an existing employee

+`DELETE /api/employees/:id`: Delete an employee

-`GET /api/departments: Get all departments`
+`GET /api/departments`: Get all departments

-`POST /api/departments: Create a new department`
+`POST /api/departments`: Create a new department

-`PUT /api/departments/:id: Update an existing department` `DELETE /api/departments/:id: Delete a department`
+`PUT /api/departments/:id`: Update an existing department

+`DELETE /api/departments/:id`: Delete a department

 use cURL or Postman to interact with this endpoints